Wisconsin regulators formally sign off on controversial transmission line between Dubuque, Dane counties

-A Wisconsin regulatory body today approved a certificate giving final approval to a controversial transmission line that would stretch from Dane County, Wis., to Dubuque County.
+A Wisconsin regulatory body on Thursday approved a certificate giving final approval to a controversial transmission line that would stretch from Dane County, Wis., to Dubuque County.

 State of Iowa and federal regulators still must sign off on the project for it to proceed.

-The project, a joint effort of American Transmission Co., ITC Midwest and Dairyland Power Cooperative, will cost about $500 million.
-The cost to Wisconsin ratepayers will be about $66 million, according to a press release from the three companies.
+The project, a joint effort of American Transmission Co., ITC Midwest and Dairyland Power Cooperative, would cost about $500 million.
+The cost to Wisconsin ratepayers would be about $66 million, according to a press release from the three companies.

 The goal of the line is to “improve access to lower-cost power and renewable energy,” the release stated.